nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * [n/CONTACT_NAME], [m/MODULE_NAME] and [t/TAG_NAME] are all optional fields.
 * At least one of the optional fields must be provided.
 * If there are no more members in a meeting or module after they are deleted, then the meeting or module will be deleted as well.
+* All contacts will be shown after deleting a contact.

 Example(s):
 * `contact delete n/Roy Chan n/Jake Ng` delete contacts `Roy Chan` and `Jake Ng` from Modduke.